Homemade Mashed Potatoes

 Cut up potatoes and water in an instant pot.

-• Use a stand mixer – I don’t know about you, but mashing potatoes by hand is not my favorite thing.
-In addition, a food processor or blender don’t generate the airy, fluffy potatoes we know and love.
-Instead, I love using my Kitchen Aid with the whisk attachment.
+• Use a stand mixer: I don’t know about you, but mashing potatoes by hand is not my favorite thing.
+I love using my Kitchen Aid with the whisk attachment.
+If that’s not available, a hand mixer will also give that fluffy, airy texture.
 Makes them perfectly every time without the hand cramps.

-• Heat your dairy – Heat your milk and butter ingredients in a small saucepan or the microwave before adding to the potatoes.
+• Heat dairy ingredients: Heat your milk and butter ingredients in a small saucepan or the microwave before adding to the potatoes.
 This will keep the potatoes warm and help with even distribution.

-• Creamy mashed potatoes- If you like your potatoes on the creamy side and a little more dense, add a few splashes of half and half, heavy cream, or a few tablespoons of cream cheese.
+• Extra creamy mashed potatoes: If you like your potatoes extra creamy and a little more rich, use half and half or heavy cream in place of the milk.

 Gravy being poured over mashed potatoes.